dwanderton/dwanderton.github.io/_posts/2016-11-30-mit-london-entrepreneurship-meetup.markdown

 </center>
 <br/>

 Most entrepreneurship events in London are "boring lectures" as one participant, an MIT Biology graduate, put it.
-This event took attendees out into the wild for the opportunity to learn directly from their customer based upon our geniune desires be curious to learn more about each other.
+This event took attendees out into the wild for the opportunity to learn directly from their customer, based upon their geniune desire and curiousity to learn more about each other.